 The American hairless terrier is anxious to please, which makes training it easier.
-Socialize them as a puppy between 7 weeks and 4 months to get them used to other animals and people.
+Socialize it as a puppy between seven weeks and four months to get it used to other animals and people.
 After conquering basic skills, consider training your dog for advanced obedience contests.
-Earth day trials and barn hunts are other fun activities that you may want to train your dog to do because they have a strong prey instinct.
+Earth day trials and barn hunts are other fun activities that you may want to train your dog to do because it has a strong prey instinct.

 The American hairless terrier needs about 30 minutes of exercise daily.
-Consider going on morning or evening walks as the sun is not as likely to burn their skin.
+Consider going on morning or evening walks when the sun is not as likely to burn its skin.
 Additionally, this dog loves to play quick games, even inside your home.